Rosendo Salvado: Piano compositions

-coda and which reminds us of Schubert ́s lyricism.

-The short page “Maquialó”, subtitled Canción de baile de los Australianos Occidentales, is a piano reduction made by Salvado himself of an aboriginal danceand used by the Yued natives as motivation to work.
+The short piece “Maquialó”, subtitled Canción de baile de los Australianos Occidentales, is a piano reduction by Salvado of an Aboriginal dance used by the Yued people as motivation to work.
 Maquialó is said to mean moon in the sky.

 The Spanish pianist Andrea González recovered the music of the Spanish monk Rosendo Salvado in an album (CD/DVD) published with Warner Music Spain.